PadmanabhanAshwin/PadmanabhanAshwin.github.io/_posts/2017-11-26-getting-started.md

 ---
 layout: post # needs to be post
 title: Getting Started with Sleek # title of your post
-featured-img: sleek #optional - if you want you can include hero image
+featured-img: evolution #optional - if you want you can include hero image
 ---

 ```